carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ## sqlite3 C API through PInvoke

 This is a low-level approach that involves using PInvoke to call the SQLite C API directly from .NET.
-While this can offer the best performance.
-This approach is generally not recommended unless absolutely necessary since this involves dealing with memory management and marshaling data between managed and unmanaged code, further leading to unsafe code.
+While this can offer the best performance, it is generally not recommended unless absolutely necessary since this involves dealing with memory management and marshaling data between managed and unmanaged code, further leading to unsafe code.
 So this has to be extremely beneficial in terms of performance to justify the complexity and added risk, but proves an interesting comparison to the overhead of C# compared to C++ since they're now both using the same underlying SQLite library.

 ## System.Data.SQLite